 Today, Crater Lakes continues to be held in high regard by visitors and scientists alike who marvel at its breathtaking purity.
 The lake is fed only by rain and snow, causing it to be stunningly crystal blue.
 There are only a few other lakes on this Earth that can be compared to the intensely blue color of the lake, add in the gorgeous mountains that–at nearly 2,000 feet–tower over the lake, and you won't be disappointed by the beauty of this destination.

 When you visit you can enjoy a wide variety of activities from scuba diving in the gigantic volcanic crater, to exploring lava formations, fish and underwater moss meadows.
-Don’t miss out on the breathtakingly beautiful hikes around the surrounding mountains, or around the rim of the crater.
-All in all, if you crave to see and experience a miraculous piece of the Pacific Northwest, visiting the Crater Lakes is the trip for you.
+Don't miss out on the breathtakingly beautiful hikes around the surrounding mountains, or around the rim of the crater.
+All in all, if you crave to see and experience a miraculous piece of the Pacific Northwest, visiting the

 - Cannon Beach, Oregon